Ruth Witt-Diamant

+Ruth Witt-Diamant was an English professor at San Francisco State Teachers College from 1931.

+Witt-Diamant founded, and was the first director of the Poetry Center at SFSU in 1954.Robert Duncan was assistant director, 1956-57.
+Witt-Diamant was director of the Poetry Center until her retirement in 1961, when James Schevill became director.

+She hosted many famous poets in her guest room when she owned the house at 1520 Willard Street.
+Among the writers who slept here were Anaïs Nin, W. H. Auden, Elizabeth Bishop, James Broughton, Robert Lowell, Stephen Spender and Theodore Roethke, but probably the most famous was Dylan Thomas, a good and close friend of hers, who wrote some rather droll poems about the beer that "magically appeared" in Ruth's icebox.

-Ruth Witt-Diamant was a professor at San Francisco State University from 1931.
-She founded and was the first director of the SFSU Poetry Center in 1954.
-In her later years, after she retired at age 65, she traveled and taught English poetry at Tokyo University in Japan, becoming a good friend of the Tokugawa family and especially Mrs. Tokugawa.
+After she retired, in 1961, at age 65, she traveled and taught English poetry at Tokyo University in Japan, becoming a good friend of the Tokugawa family and especially Mrs. Tokugawa.
 She met Mrs. Tokugawa at a party she attended at the English Embassy in Tokyo, with her friends in the diplomatic service, the McAlpines.
 She also went on a pilgrimage to Mt.
 Fuji with Mrs. Tokugawa and her poems, written at the nightly stops, are now held by her son, Stephen Witt Diamant.

-She hosted many famous poets in her guest room when she owned the house at 1520 Willard Street.
-Among the writers who slept here were Anaïs Nin, W. H. Auden, Elizabeth Bishop, James Broughton, Robert Lowell, Stephen Spender and Theodore Roethke, but probably the most famous was Dylan Thomas, a good and close friend of hers, who wrote some rather droll poems about the beer that "magically appeared" in Ruth's icebox.

 The Ruth Witt-Diamant Poetry Prize is awarded in her name by San Francisco State University Poetry Center.